V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkasi : strap, belt, leather strap / middle / cruel decision

-– nkasila : mouthful of food chewed
+– nkasila : bite of chewed food, mouthful of food chewed

 – nkasu : quality of what is big and fat